LarsSjogreen/CalKul/README.md

 # CalKul
 An RPN calculator written in C#.
-For the moment only handles doubles and a few operators.
+For the moment only handles doubles, strings, booleans and a few operators.

 ## Why?
 For now?
 Just for fun.
 Also to have a simple calculator with some RPN/RPL capacity in PowerShell or Bash.

 ## Todo
-* Move from supporting only double to supporting objects on stack
+* [x] Move from supporting only double to supporting objects on stack
+* [ ] Add tan, asin, acos, atan, 1/x, !, ln, e^x, 10^x and log
+* [ ] Add more RPL words for stack manipulation
-* Add more RPL words
+* [ ] Add more RPL words for conditionals
-* Do crazy stuff
+* [ ] Do crazy stuff with URLs
-* Test other user interface?
+* [ ] Test other user interface?
-* Add variables and persistence
+* [ ] Add variables and persistence

 ## Ideas for the future
 Lots.
 No promises though.